Microcredentials in Neuroscience

 Part 2: Independent Projects

-The second half of the course is where students choose a topic of their particular interest and work under the direct supervision of their professor/supervisors to develop their topic into a written thesis or another defined project.
-Here, students will meet individually with their professor once a month for the next 5 months.
-The professor will provide support for the student to shape the project, source information, discuss resources and content, and eventually prepare the learning for a document to be written or otherwise presented to the class (including the professor) and publicly.
+The second part of the course is where students choose a topic of their particular interest.
+The professor will continue to provide support for the student to shape the project, source information, discuss resources and content, and eventually prepare the learning for a written document and oral presentation.

 Application Process

-Those interested in applying for a MicroDegree should complete the online application here and email a copy of their resume or CV directly to Dr. Mandy Wintink (awintink@canc.ca).
+Those interested in applying for a Microcredential course should complete the online application here and email a copy of their resume or CV directly to Dr. Mandy Wintink (awintink@canc.ca).
 Suitable candidates will be invited to an interview.

 Prerequisite